aanchan/sounder-exercise/README.md

 ### Algorithmic details
 - The project aims to analyze the input transcription to extract sections of the podcast with topic changes.
-For this an algorith presented in the paper [Unsupervised Topic Segmentation of Meetings with BERT embeddings](https://arxiv.org/abs/2106.12978) from Facebook.
+For this an algorithm presented in the paper [Unsupervised Topic Segmentation of Meetings with BERT embeddings](https://arxiv.org/abs/2106.12978) from Facebook.
 This method is heavily inspired by TextTiling.
 The for the paper is available [here](https://github.com/gdamaskinos/unsupervised_topic_segmentation)
 - Modifications were made to this code to :